-Difference between Valence Bond Theory and Molecular Orbital Theory
+Difference Between Valence Bond Theory, and Molecular Orbital Theory

-OR, Valence bond proportion(theory) is one of the two basic (introductory) theories, along with molecular orbital theory, that we developed to use the process(methods) of quantum mechanics to explain of chemical bonding.
+OR, Valence bond proportion(theory) is one of the two basic (introductory) theories, along with molecular orbital theory, that we developed to use the process(methods) of quantum mechanics to explain chemical bonding.

-Average ligand:- Average electron donor it can act as weak as well as strong ligands.
+Average ligand:- Average electron donor can act as weak as well as strong ligands.
 Exp.
 NO ¯, H2O, NH3, EDTA, SCN, OH¯.

 Weak ligand:- Poor electron donor, never pair unpaired electron Emp.
 X¯ (Halogens) F¯, Cl¯, Br¯, I¯, S²¯, SCN¯.